Broker scandals demand futures industry reform, CME says

 CME, which owns the 164-year-old Chicago Board of Trade and offers trading on assets from oil to interest rates, said it was "appalled" by recent violations of customer segregated funds, which are supposed to keep customer money safe even if a brokerage collapses.

 The exchange operator made its first public comments on the scandal at PFGBest after Russell Wasendorf Sr., chief executive and founder of the Iowa-based brokerage, was arrested on Friday.
-He has confessed to a 20-year fraud in which more than $100 million is thought to be missing.
+He has confessed to a 20-year fraud in which more than $100 million (64.1 million pounds) is thought to be missing.

 A spokeswoman declined additional comment.